Ed-Cupaioli-LLC/john-bauters/_pages/issues.md

       understand the importance of climate action today to the quality of their future.
-I'm honored that the Sierra Club of San Francisco Bay Chapter gave me their inaugural Visionary Award in 2022 for my work to make the region a more environmentally just place for all.
+I'm honored that the Sierra Club of San Francisco Bay Chapter gave me their inaugural Visionary Award in 2022 for my work to make the region a more environmentally just place for everyone.
   - title: Economic Development
     id: econ
     subtitle: Creating a Financially Healthy City for Our Future